Episode 2: What's Next for Healthcare Conversational AI?

 During this episode, Orbita CEO Bill Rogers is joined by Kristi Ebong to discuss the future of conversational AI in healthcare.

-Where Automation Meets Empathy
+Automation with Empathy

 Conversations with Orbita is a podcast sharing insights and innovations revolutionizing healthcare and life sciences with HIPAA-secure chat and voice-powered experiences empowered by conversational AI.